 2. List FIVE of THE MAIN STEPSof this important job!

 1. The term of service for a Representative is_______________________.

 2. A Representative must be at least _____________ years old.

 3. A citizen of the _______________ for at least _________.

 4. Our Representative for Broome County 22nd District

 5. Click on our Representative's name.
-Next, click on "Legislation" or "ISSUES" Identify two issues that our Representative is currently working on.
+Scroll through the page and identify two issues that our Representative is currently working on:

 6. There are ____________ REPRESENTATIVES in the United States.

 7. The number of Representatives is decided by ____________________________________.
 The current number of Representatives in New York State is _________.

 8. Try your hand at being a Representative before moving on!
 Use your headphones but don't register or log in!

 1. The term of service for a Senator is____________________.